Who's on third?1 of 12

 Marvel and DC are the biggest names in the superhero game - but they're far from the only ones.
 Comic books existed for nearly 60 years before Marvel made its big splash, and in the years before and since, countless upstarts have made a name as the "other guys" of the superhero comic book industry.

 And that's not to say many of these publishers haven't made an impact - who could argue that Image's characters, the Valiant Universe, or Milestone's "Dakota" heroes aren't iconic and important in their own right?

 Over the years there have been many challengers to the throne, so we decided to look back at the superhero worlds that have come and gone - and stuck around - as the biggest and brightest alternatives to Marvel and DC's mainstay superheroes.

 WildStorm2 of 12

-Jim Lee’s WildStorm is one of several universes that was acquired and integrated into the DC Universe on our list, though considering it’s currently undergoing a mostly separate relaunch on its own Earth in DC’s Multiverse, we’re still viewing it as a separate entity.
+Jim Lee’s WildStorm is one of several universes that was acquired and integrated into the DC Universe on our list - though considering it’s currently running alongside - but distinctly seperate from the DCU in DC’s Multiverse, we’re still viewing it as a separate entity.
 And for many years, it was its own company and universe - tangentially tied to Image, but well on its own for the most part.

 And the thing that really separates WildStorm from DC – and other superhero universes – is the imprint’s commitment to challenging the perceptions of modern superheroes while also embracing classic tropes.
 From WildC.A.T.S., to Planetary and the Authority, to Stormwatch, the WildStorm universe has always come across as a bleeding edge, cyberpunk vision of superhero comic books that always has something new to say, or a way to say it that it’s never been said before.